charles139/pythonFlaskLoginReg/README.md

 # pythonFlaskLoginReg
-Flask app with Python and MySql - Login Registration with protected routes
+Flask app with Python and MySql - Login Registration with protected routes... and some CRUD

 Dependencies: